 We’re grateful for you.

-Thank you for choosing YMCA Camp Ohiyesa for your son or daughter’s camp experience.
+Thank you for choosing YMCA Camp Ohiyesa for your child’s camp experience.
 Camp is a place to build confidence, make new friends, learn new things and have fun!
 For both first-time and returning campers, feelings of anticipation mix with the excitement of meeting new friends, trying new activities, and participating in outdoor adventures.

 The impact that camping has on an individual lasts a lifetime.
-At camp, a child grows through friendships made within a cabin group of his or her peers.
+At camp, a child grows through friendships made within a cabin group of their peers.
 Sharing, teamwork, and compromise are important lessons.
 Setting and achieving goals while acquiring new skills helps build self-esteem.
 There is nothing quite like the friendships and individual growth that a camping experience can provide.

 Child Safety Forms Packet